bioidiap/bob.bio.vein/doc/baselines.rst

    $ verify.py verafinger --protocol=B mc -vvv parallel

-Numbers in :numref:`score_table` show some information about the number of subjects and unique fingers available in each database/protocol combination.
+Numbers in :numref:`database_dimensions` show some information about the number of subjects and unique fingers available in each database/protocol combination.
 We also display the number of scores for the evaluation of each protocol.
 These numbers given an estimate on the amount of processing power required to run the protocol and on the reliability of the error rates reported in :numref:`baselines_table`.